-5.1.4.2 No certification body established after Feb 17, 2001, may apply for accreditation until all its certificates have been issued according to the standards as defined section 5 of these standards.
+- 5.1.4.1.1 Any grandfathered certificants must be subjected to the same examination and competency assessment as new applicants (as defined in 5.3 of these standards) no later than the regularly scheduled recertification for that individual, not to exceed a period of five years. - 5.1.4.2 No certification body established after Feb 17, 2001, may apply for accreditation until all its certificates have been issued according to the standards as defined section 5.1.4 of these standards.